The Academic Program

 The application deadline is normally in November for Colgate Study Groups (Faculty led) and may be found online at colgate.edu/OCS.
-The annual deadline for Approved, non-Colgate programs is in early February for all of the following year, fall and spring semesters.
-Approved programs are reviews bu Colgate’s academic departments on the Off-Campus Study Programs website at colgate.edu/OCS.
+The annual deadline for approved, non-Colgate programs is in early February for all of the following year, fall and spring semesters.
+Approved programs are reviewed by Colgate’s academic departments and listed on the Off-Campus Study Programs website at colgate.edu/OCS.

 The number of students permitted to study off campus is managed by the university and student numbers must be balanced across semesters.
 Study Groups are scheduled to balance between fall and spring semesters.
 In order to continue to maintain all on-campus activities and support systems (including housing), approved program applicants must also be balanced across semesters.
 Colgate makes every effort to accommodate requests for off-campus study that will enable students to deepen their liberal arts education with coursework sponsored by other institutions.
 Nonetheless, the university needs to balance enrollments across both semesters and so reserves the right to regulate the number of students who are granted permission to study off campus each semester.
 Careful and early planning is vital to successful off-campus study.
 Students should discuss projected off-campus study plans with OCS and their academic advisers, considering options for both fall and spring terms that will achieve their educational objectives.
 Students attending a Colgate study group, approved program, or extended study remain enrolled at Colgate during their time off-campus.